-A terahertz laser designed by MIT researchers is the first to reach three key performance goals at once — high constant power, tight beam pattern, and broad electric frequency tuning — and could thus be valuable for a wide range of applications in chemical sensing and imaging.
+Researchers’ terahertz laser (THz laser) is the first to simultaneously achieve three key performance goals — high constant power, tight beam pattern, and broad electric frequency tuning.
+It could thus be helpful for a wide range of chemical sensing and imaging applications.

-The optimized laser can be used to detect interstellar elements in an upcoming NASA mission that aims to learn more about our galaxy’s origins.
-Here on Earth, the high-power photonic wire laser could also be used for improved skin and breast cancer imaging, detecting drugs and explosives, and much more.
+The improved THz laser will help to detect interstellar elements in a future NASA mission to learn more about the origins of our galaxy.
+The high-power photonic wire laser could also be used to improve skin and breast cancer imaging, detect drugs and explosives, and much more here on Earth.

-The laser’s novel design pairs multiple semiconductor-based, efficient wire lasers and forces them to “phase lock,” or sync oscillations.
-Combining the output of the pairs along the array produces a single, high-power beam with minimal beam divergence.
-Adjustments to the individual coupled lasers allow for broad frequency tuning to improve resolution and fidelity in the measurements.
-Achieving all three-performance metrics means less noise and higher resolution, for more reliable and cost-effective chemical detection and medical imaging, the researchers say.
+The novel design of the THz laser forces multiple semiconductor-based, efficient wire lasers to “phase lock,” or sync oscillations.
+The sum of the outputs of the pairs along the array is combined to produce a single, high-power beam with minimal beam divergence.
+Individual coupled laser adjustments allow for broad frequency tuning to improve measurement resolution and fidelity.
+Obtaining all three performance metrics, according to the researchers, means less noise and higher resolution for more reliable and cost-effective chemical detection and medical imaging.